| Size | Price | Stock | Qty |

 |

-Tenacissoside I has been reported in Marsdenia tenacissima with data available.
+Tenacissoside I has been reportedly found in Marsdenia tenacissima, and relevant data is available.

 C44H62O14